 New York Herald.
 25th June 1852.
 Courtesy Library of Congress. |

-Whispers of incredible wealth circulating throughout the world fuelled this fever, spreading like an uncontrollable pandemic, infecting the hearts and minds of all who heard them.
+Whispers of incredible wealth circulated throughout the world drove this fever, spreading like an uncontrollable pandemic, infecting the hearts and minds of all who heard them.
 The mere mention of kicking the ground in search of gold carried with it the promise of Eureka-like glory.
-It was amidst this backdrop that William Gilbert, a man enticed by the challenge and allure, set his sights on the Australian shores.
+It was amidst this backdrop that William Gilbert, a man enticed by the challenge and allure, set his sights on Australian shores.

 Motivated by the enticing whispers of newfound wealth, William became swept up in the fervour surrounding Australia's golden opportunities.
-After spending twenty-two years in Canada, he found himself embarking on a momentous journey for the second time, spanning over fifteen thousand miles across two vast oceans.
-It was a courageous endeavour to seek a better life for his family in the distant and unfamiliar land of Australia, a new world full of hope and possibility.
+After twenty-two years in Canada, he found himself embarking on a momentous journey for the second time.
+A journey spanning fifteen thousand miles across two vast oceans.
+It was a courageous endeavour to seek a better life for his family in the distant and unfamiliar land of Australia, a new world full of hope and possibility beckoned.

 ![]() |